 Interest rate risk is the possibility of losses due to the potential impact of changes in interest rates on the entity's profits or on the net value of its assets.

-Regarding interest rate risk, due to the low sensitivity to movements in interest rates, no limits have been defined for this risk.
-However, in order to comply with the standards issued by the CRR/CRD IV, the impact of the yield curve on net interest income and the equity is calculated and reported every six months.
+In order to comply with the standards issued by the CRR/CRD IV, the impact of the yield curve on net interest income and the equity is calculated and reported every six months for the entity and its affiliates.